 Melting the Oils - Special Technique

-This is a pretty straightforward batch of soap, and normally I would weigh and melt all of the solid oils into my pitcher at once.
-However, this much cocoa butter will take a long time to melt so I use a modified technique.
+This is a pretty straightforward batch of soap, and normally you could weigh and melt all of the solid oils into a pitcher at once.
+However, this much cocoa butter will take a long time to melt so we'll use a modified technique.

 First, put just the cocoa butter into the bowl/pot alone and start to melt it.
-In the microwave, I heated the cocoa butter for 3 minutes at 50% power.
+In the microwave, heat the cocoa butter for 3 minutes at 50% power.

 Continue heating the solid oils until they are completely melted.
 Then add the liquid oils to the mixture.Continue to 3 of 7 below.